refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ## Implementing mutation mode

-We'll like to show how mutation modes making your app feel more responsive to the user. refine offers three modes for mutations called `pessimistic`, `optimistic`, and `undoable`.
+We'll like to show how mutation modes making your app feel more responsive to the user.
+Refine offers three modes for mutations called `pessimistic`, `optimistic`, and `undoable`.
 This modes determines when the side effects are executed.

 If we briefly describe: